3 Days Trip To Cairo From Luxor By Plane Tour Info:

 Synagogue of Ben Ezra

-The Ben Ezra Synagogue is a one-of-a-kind attraction in Egypt, going back to the 19th century when it was converted into a church and then into a synagogue in 882 AD, when it is said to have housed a copy of the Old Testament.
+The Ben Ezra Synagogue is a unique Egyptian site that dates back to the 19th century, when it evolve into a church.
+Then, in 882 AD, into a synagogue, where it claims to have once housed an Old Testament copy.
 Until the 1950s, this location served as the Jewish community’s capital for many years.

 The National Museum of Egyptian Civilization